tagspaces/documentation/docs/search.md

 ![Open search](/media/open-search.png)

-## Basic search

-With basic search you are able to find files and folders by their name, tags and other properties.
+With the search functionality you are able to find files and folders by their name, tags and other properties.
 The search algorithm considers with different weight the following properties of the [indexed](#indexing) entries.

 - The name of the file or the folder
 - The tags assigned to the file or the folder